zechary28/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **Compound interest loan amount** behaves strangely when using a flexible payment schedule (i.e. payments made anytime instead of monthly)
-  - As our algorithm assumes that the loanee will pay monthly for easier calculations, paying off-schedule can cause discrepancies in the remaining amount owed due to the way compound interest is calculated.
+  a.
+As our algorithm assumes that the loanee will pay monthly for easier calculations, paying off-schedule can cause discrepancies in the remaining amount owed due to the way compound interest is calculated.
-  - An update to this will be coming in future, where we will introduce a more sophisticated algorithm capable of calculating compound interest on a flexible repayment basis.
+  b.
+An update to this will be coming in future, where we will introduce a more sophisticated algorithm capable of calculating compound interest on a flexible repayment basis.

 --------------------------------------------------------------------------------------------------------------------